 However, most strikingly, the study showed women were less fatigued than men because they had 15% less fatigue-related change in their peak power.
 Plus, there was less change in power and speed at peak power amongst the females over time compared with the male participants.

-The exact mechanisms behind why women may exhibit more stamina than men are not exactly known, but there could be several potential reasons.
+There are several reasons why women exhibited more stamina than men.
 One explanation may be muscle fibre composition.
 The hormone oestrogen may influence muscle fiber size, weight, regeneration and contractility.
 Some studies have shown that if oestrogen receptors are depleted, endurance in females is reduced but increased in males.
 Plus, the type of muscle fibre may also be responsible.
 There are two types of muscle fibre slow twitch (type I) and fast twitch (type II):

 - Slow twitch muscle fibres are more efficient than fast twitch fibres because they used oxygen to produce the body’s primary energy source, ATP.
 These muscles are therefore ideal for endurance activities.